MartimPinto/CS50_Python/README.md

 # CS50_Python
-Repository with exercises from Harvard's CS50’s Introduction to Programming with Python
+Repository with exercises from Harvard's CS50’s Introduction to Programming with Python (in progress)